smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Main Screen Templates/index.md

 !@

 ### Screen Change Example Implementations
 The following example code shows a few implementations of the example screen changing protocol.
-It is good practice for screen classes is to keep screen data in a view model.
+A good practice for screen classes is to keep screen data in a view model.
 Doing so will add a layer of abstraction for exposing public properties and commands to the screen.

 For the example below, the `HomeScreen` class will inherit the `CustomSDLScreen` interface and will have a property of type `HomeDataViewModel`.
 The screen manager will change its text fields based on the view model's data.
 In addition, the home screen will also create a navigation button to open the `ButtonSDLScreen` when pressed.